Mortgage Well

 • The interest rate and remaining term are unchanged by the recast.

 A $50,000 lump sum on a $280,000 / 6% / 25-year loan can lower your monthly payment by several hundred dollars.
 If you keep paying the original payment voluntarily, you save the most lifetime interest.
+The 'Keep old payment' scenario in the calculator shows that exact comparison.

 Frequently asked